Can You Eat Avocados with a Fatty Liver? The Truth About This Superfood

 So yes, not only can you eat avocado if you have fatty liver disease, but it’s also a great choice to include in your daily meals.

-How Much Avocado Should You Have with NAFLD?
+How Much Avocado Should You Have?

 According to the Journal of the American Heart Association, half an avocado per day gives you liver-protective benefits without adding too many extra calories.
-But you can eat an entire avocado as you’re still on target with your calories at the end of the day.
+But you can eat an entire avocado as long as you’re still on target with your calories at the end of the day.

 How to Integrate Avocados into a Fatty Liver Diet